Rand rate reform

 The transition process from JIBAR to ZARONIA or any other reference rates (e.g. Prime) is expected to impact both existing and new transactions:

-• New transactions entered into after the cessation date will need to reference an alternative rate to JIBAR, such as ZARONIA.
+- New transactions entered into from the “no new JIBAR” milestone published by the MPG, being 1 May 2026, must reference an alternative rate to JIBAR, such as ZARONIA.

 The primary purpose of a credit adjustment is to preserve economic neutrality during the transition from one interest rate benchmark (like JIBAR) to another (like ZARONIA).
 It is a static adjustment which is added to the new benchmark to minimise unintended economic value transfer between a lender and the borrower after transitioning.